 As you can see, some APIs need a bit more time for fetching and processing data.

-In particular, APIs that are working based on our scraping solutions have a slightly slower turnaround time for live tasks than Keyword Data API that’s based on external datasources (Google Ads and Bing Ads).
+In particular, APIs that are working based on our scraping solutions have a slightly slower turnaround time for live tasks than Keyword Data API that are based on external datasources (Google Ads and Bing Ads).
 At the same time, Backlinks API and DataForSEO Labs API are only reaching our database to get the data, that’s why they deliver the results the fastest.

 As for On-Page API, it is a customizable crawling engine, and therefore the speed of each crawl is determined by the parameters applied for processing and the number of website pages to scan.
 For example, if you scan one page using the Instant Pages endpoint, the task should be completed in around the same amount of time as a live SERP API task.
+The same goes for Content Analysis API which works based on the Live method.

 Overall, the turnaround time of our APIs is faster than the industry average.
 We value our reputation, so you can rest assured that DataForSEO will always deliver your data as fast as promised.